G-Byrne/CS-hackathon/README.md

     // calculate time elapsed since open
     // set tab color to a particular shade based on age using the style api

+// event listener for on activated tab

+// content script for displaying the message to the user
 // we want to send google notifications for tab birthdays

 https://developer.chrome.com/docs/extensions/mv3/user_interface/#popup